Anna Jean Bennett was born 16 Jul 1854 in Belmont (Allegany County), New York.

 Note that this is listed as Anna Jean’s second marriage.
 My mother could not have been more surprised.
 I looked into Harrison Gilley’s life.
 He was born into an aging sea captain’s family in Marblehead, Mass.
 He had a twin brother named Henry (their names taken, I presume, from President William Henry Harrison who died in office in 1841, two years before their birth).
 Harrison Gilley was a Civil War Navy veteran who had served as a nurse and surgeon’s steward, and after the war, worked as a druggist.
 In the 1890′s he applied for a military disability pension.
 The records – found on Footnote.org – show him to be a man of small stature who suffered numerous physical complaints.
 Shortly after the pension was granted, he died from consumption.
 His records say that he had been divorced and his wife was then living in Rhode Island.

 Part of my difficulty with Aunt Jennie is that I have not found her census records from 1870 and 1880, which would fill in some details.
 When she married the judge in 1883, she was living in Newton, Mass.
-During the 1880′s and 1890′s, her parents seemed to live both at the farm in Sterling and a rented residence in Newton where Hiram Ross was able to work for his brother, who managed a cemetery.
+During the 1880′s and 1890′s, her parents seemed to live both at the farm in Sterling and a rented residence in Newton where Hiram Ross was able to work for his cousin, who managed a cemetery.
 On both of her marriage licenses, she listed no occupation.

 I would like to find: